JIP33: Standardization of equipment and packages

 - Cultural change: Embed the culture change and develop communications plan to increase awareness and facilitate the culture change across the industry.

-- Procurement specifications for further equipment and package items (up to 10) will be developed starting in July, including the following:
+- Procurement specifications for further equipment and package items will be developed starting in July.
+See main deliverables below for details.

 - Air compressor package